Left Click here to open this Chapter in PDF or Right Click to download the PDF.

 14.36.050 Floodplain and Floodway Districts.

 The floodplain and floodway districts are hereby established as “overlay” districts, meaning that these districts are overlaid upon other districts and the land so encumbered may be used in a manner permitted in the underlying district only if and to the extent such use is also permitted in the applicable overlay district.
-The floodplain and floodway districts are further described in Part I of Chapter 14.64.
+The floodplain and floodway districts are further described in Chapter 14.64.

 14.36.060 Shoreline Environment Designation.